-The English for International Students program is designed for students who need to develop their English skills in order to complete successfully academic studies at Notre Dame de Namur University.
-A variety of English as a Second Language (ESL) classes are offered to provide students with increased opportunities for English study and practice.
+The English for International Students Program is designed for students who need to develop their English skills in order to complete successfully academic studies at Notre Dame de Namur University.
+A variety of English language classes are offered to provide students with increased opportunities for English study and practice.

-Students are placed in appropriate classes on the basis of previous English study.
-TOEFL scores, and Notre Dame de Namur University ESL Placement Test scores.
+Students are placed in appropriate classes on the basis of previous English study, TOEFL scores, and Notre Dame de Namur University ESL Placement Test scores.
 These classes may be taken with other selected academic classes.

-Courses in English for International Students do not satisfy General Education requirements, but this coursework, to a maximum of nine units, may be applied towards a degree as elective credit.
+Courses in English for International Students do not satisfy General Education requirements, but this coursework, to a maximum of six units, may be applied towards a degree as elective credit.